 Lightning Mode is not useful for light painting, but fun on Halloween.
 It's very random, so don't stare at the LED on this mode!!!

-Party Mode set to slowest setting, and then set to momentary is useful for creating "Fairy Dust" by pointing the light directly at the camera.
-Single LED lights have better "fairy dust".
+Party Strobe set to slowest setting, and then set to momentary is useful for creating "Fairy Dust" effects by pointing the light directly at the camera.
+Single LED lights have better "Fairy Dust".

-Most Anduril UI flashlights have high max lumens to thermal mass ratio, and thus brightness can reduce very rapidly due to thermal throttling if left turned on.
+Most Anduril UI flashlights have high max lumens to thermal mass ratio, and thus continuous brightness can reduce very rapidly due to thermal throttling if left turned on.
+Thermal throttling does not occur on strobe modes.

 Anduril based lights are not for everyone, but with trial and error, and a bit of patience, they can be very useful in your light painting arsenal.